nilrach/spring-boot-practice/README.md

 # Trade Store
-Write a Java program with all the JUNIT cases.
+Write a Java program with all the junit cases.
 TDD approach will be preferred.

 ###Problem Statement
 There is a scenario where thousands of trades are flowing into one store, assume any way of transmission of trades.
 We need to create a one trade store, which stores the trade in the following order